 A definition of disability states that as long as the insured is unable to perform the duties of his or her regular occupation (or occupations, if more than one) at the time of disability, the insured will be considered eligible to receive the full benefit under the policy.

 An insured’s physical inability to perform some, but not all, of the duties of his or her regular occupation due to sickness or injury.

-The total amount of coverage which will be allowed by a company from all carriers.
+The total amount of coverage that will be allowed by a company from all carriers.

-All material which constitutes the contract of insurance.
+All material that constitutes the contract of insurance.

 The earnings level of the insured prior to the onset of disability.